The Human Truth Foundation

 Africa Avg110.0

-World Avg87.8
+World Avg86.5

 Ethiopia is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Ethiopia does worse than average in commentary in Human Rights Watch reports19, freethought20, eliminating modern slavery21, opposing gender inequality22 (still low for Africa), supporting press freedom23, its nominal commitment to Human Rights24, LGBT equality25 and in its average Freedom in the World rating.
-And finally, it falls into the worst-performing 20 in terms of the rate of gender bias (from 7 indicators)26 and in supporting personal, civil & economic freedoms27.
+Ethiopia does worse than average in terms of commentary in Human Rights Watch reports19, freethought20, eliminating modern slavery21, opposing gender inequality22 (still low for Africa), supporting press freedom23, its nominal commitment to Human Rights24, LGBT equality25 and in its average Freedom in the World rating.
+And finally, it falls into the worst 20 in the rate of gender bias (from 7 indicators)26 and in supporting personal, civil & economic freedoms27.
 There are severe restrictions on independent media, political life and civil society, with "arbitrary detention of those who do not actively support the government"28.
 In 2017, security forces killed over 1000 protesters and detailed "tens of thousands more"28.

 For tables, charts and commentary, see: